vend/pheat/README.md

 #### Checking for Features

 The main instance you'll use for feature management is the `Pheat\Manager`.
-At its simplest, the manager tells you whether a feature should be enabled or
+At its simplest, the manager tells you whether a feature should be active or
-disabled:
+inactive:

 ```php
 if ($manager->resolve('fancy_graphics')) {